SoftBank-backed Dingdong targets over $6 billion valuation in U.S. IPO

-(Reuters) -Chinese unicorn Dingdong, backed by SoftBank’s first Vision Fund, is aiming for over $6 billion valuation in its New York debut as the online grocer joins Asian tech startups seeking to tap into the IPO boom in the United States.
+(Reuters) -Chinese unicorn Dingdong, backed by SoftBank Vision Fund II, is aiming for a more than $6 billion valuation in its New York debut as the grocery app joins Asian tech startups seeking to tap into the IPO boom in the United States.

+The valuation represents a jump of over 20% from the $5.1 billion the company was worth after the Japanese conglomerate invested in it last month.

-The company said it aims to raise up to $357 million in its IPO as it seeks to compete in a crowded sector that has seen established players including Alibaba Group and Pinduoduo competing aggressively.
+Dingdong said it aims to raise up to $357 million in its IPO as it seeks to navigate a crowded sector that has seen established players including Alibaba Group and Pinduoduo compete aggressively.

-Dingdong, which is also backed by Tiger Global Management, will sell 14 million American Depositary Shares (ADSs) priced between $23.50 and $25.50 each, according to its filing.
+The company, which is also backed by Tiger Global Management and Sequoia Capital, will sell 14 million American Depositary Shares (ADSs) priced between $23.50 and $25.50 each, according to its filing.

+Established in 2017, Dingdong operates mainly in China’s first-tier cities such as Shanghai, Beijing, Shenzhen and Hangzhou.

 The COVID-19 pandemic has fueled online demand for fresh produce in China.
 Tencent Holdings Ltd-backed Missfresh, another Chinese online grocery startup, also set its IPO terms earlier on Tuesday, targeting a valuation of nearly $3.8 billion.